MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 ____________________________________________________________

-## 2. Linux commands for routine Bioinformatics tasks
+## 2. Some practical Linux commands for routine tasks

 **a.
 Processing FASTQ files**